openenergymonitor/build-workshop/emontx-pixel-emonesp/pixel/firmware/EmonESP/readme.md

 ## 5. Admin (Authentication)

-HTTP Authentication (highly recomended) can be enabled by saving admin config by default username and password
+HTTP Authentication (highly recommended) can be enabled by saving admin config by default username and password

 **HTTP authentication is required for all HTTP requests including input API**